iii-org/deploy-devops-lite/README.md

 ./run.sh
 ```

+If you haven't installed Docker yet, this script will automatically install Docker for you and will terminate after the installation is complete.
+You will need to re-run `./run.sh`.
 If any error occurs, it will show the message starting with `[ERROR]` and exit the script.
 If the script runs successfully, it will show the message something like